The Promotion

 raj“Think for yourself, Huma.”

 The ride from Floor 12 to Floor 27 takes forty-three seconds.
 Huma gets the first glimpse of the three sections of the Favor.ai building from the inside.
 The lower floors, unchanged from the early days of the AI revolution, where everyone reports to agents.
-Then the middle section, protected from indiscreet eyes with dark smoky glass, where Favor's AI and its knowledge live.
-Only some agents are allowed here.
+Here no decisions are made, only execution of tickets requested by agents, that are - allegedly - reviewed by an agent manager.
+Then the middle section, protected from indiscreet eyes with dark smoky glass, where Favor's AI, its knowledge, and most agents live.
 Then, the light finds its way in again as the glass becomes transparent, and light from the outside fills the elevator.
 This is where the Agent Managers work.

 Floor 27.
 Her office is glass-walled, corner-positioned, and almost entirely empty.
 A desk.
 A chair.
 A holographic interface she doesn't know how to use yet.
 No photos or clutter.
 No evidence that anyone has ever worked here, not for long at least.
 Fourteen Agent Managers have sat in this chair over the past three years.
 Huma is number fifteen.
 A completely different world compared to the lower floors.